DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-21-vacancies.md

   iconFallbackText: "Warning"
 }) }}

-We don’t know how providers use vacancies yet.
+We do not know how providers use vacancies yet.
 This design assumes that closing a course (eg there are no vacancies at any training location) is the most common action.

 The design for editing vacancies must account for the following scenarios: